 One Year Into Travel Blogging: A Reflection

 When I started my blog a year ago, it was after years of debating it.
-I’d been blogging since I was about 11 or 12 (yes, really) and I’d never been that great at it.
+I’d been blogging since I was about 11 or 12 and I’d never been that great at it.
 My blogs had been those write-what-you-feel type blogs and they ended up being all over the place and of no real consequence to any readers.
 For a good two years before ITFTS, I actually kept open a fashion blog.
 I was loyal in updating it every week and the content was ultimately good, and always consistent.
 I thought it would be helpful and I wanted to be a part of the fashion community I saw.
 But it backfired – bad.
-Not getting many likes on Instagram and getting little blog attention actually started to harm my self-image, so I left.
+Not getting many likes on Instagram and getting little blog attention actually started to harm my self-image.
+I could feel my body dysmorphia creeping back, so I left.
 It sucks posting selfies on social media that get 3-5 likes.
 It was incredibly disheartening that after choosing a focus and putting lots of work into creating content for others, I was still a worthless speck on the internet.
 An ugly, worthless speck.

 So why should I have created a travel blog?
 It was going to be a lost cause.